 Our schedule is returning to normal after the break for the holiday season, with all the usual events starting up again from 2nd January.
 More information can be found on our calendar.

-Our annual Wymondham day retreat will be on Saturday 30th March.
-It will be held at the usual venue, Fairland Church Centre, a space that works very well for these larger gatherings.
+Our annual Wymondham day retreat will be on Saturday 28th March, at the usual venue, Fairland Church Centre.
 The retreat will begin at 10.30am, with people welcome to arrive from 10.00am onwards, and it will finish at 4.00pm.
 You can come along for part of the day, if you’re not able to stay for the whole retreat.
-The schedule for the day can be found here.
-More details will be posted nearer the time.

 With best wishes and in gassho,